bbreaker-usgs/iterateEMA/getPkFlowTrends.md

 Overview
 ========

-This script was developed to demonstarte some functions developed to analyze trends in peak-flows at several U.S. Geological Survey (USGS) streamflow gaging stations in Arkansas.
+This script was developed to demonstrate some functions developed to analyze trends in peak flows at several U.S. Geological Survey (USGS) streamflow-gaging stations in Arkansas.

 Map the sites
 -------------